UBC-CIC/student-advising-assistant/docs/DeploymentGuide.md

 It's time to set up everything that goes on behind the scenes!
 For more information on how the backend works, feel free to refer to the Architecture Deep Dive, but an understanding of the backend is not necessary for deployment.

+**IMPORTANT**: Before moving forward with the deployment, please make sure that your **Docker Desktop** software is running (and the Docker Daemon is running).

 Note this CDK deployment was tested in `us-west-2` region only.

 **Initialize the CDK stacks**
-(required only if you have not deployed this stack before)
+(required only if you have not deployed any resources with CDK in this region before)

 ```bash
 cdk synth --profile your-profile-name